 The Senior Years curricula for industrial arts were originally prepared for Grades 10 to 12.
-The structure of Grades 9 to 12 resulted in the re-designation of Industrial Arts 101, 201, and 301 curricula as Grades 10, 11, and 12 respectively.
-Half-credit versions of the Grade 9 and Grade 10 curricula have been identified for those schools that prefer to provide half-credits.
+Half-credit versions of the Grades 9 and 10 curricula have been identified for those schools that prefer to provide half-credits; however, students may only earn either a half or a full credit at each grade level within the same subject area.
 Grade 9 programming is derived from the existing middle years/junior high curriculum for Grade 9.
 New course titles have been identified for the industrial arts unit-credits.
-Details concerning the categories of clusters are found in Appendix C.
+All Senior Years courses are eligible for unit-credit funding.
+Details are found on page 12.

-Technical Vocational
+Technical-Vocational Education